 There are way too many out there to list!
 I’ll make it easy on you though.

-Here is the master list I’ve compiled of some of my favorite manipulatives, games and resources from all over the internet for teaching certain concepts.
+Here is a master list I’ve compiled of some of my favorite manipulatives, games, and resources from all over the internet for teaching certain concepts.

 #5 – Flashcards

 While perhaps not as exciting as games, you can spice-up your flashcard activities – just get creative!

 Here’s one idea: Pull out music money or stickers and challenge the student to pass X amount of flashcards in a certain amount of time.
 Better yet, ask the student to set their own goal/challenge!

 If it’s a matter of them not getting enough practice to make progress, then simply practice with them!
 Students can’t be expected to magically know how to practice.

 Tell the student that together you’re going to work through what a good practice session could look like and coach them through!

 This will give them a good head-start on their practice for the upcoming week.